This Year, An Eclectic Mix of Interior Decorating Ideas Holds Sway

 Let’s look at the trends that we are seeing this year.

 Versatile and stylish, classic blue (the 2020 Pantone Color of the Year) is a shade of navy that has already given kitchen islands, cabinetry, front doors, garage doors, and window shutters a dramatic look this year.
 If you’re not ready to go all out with the blue tone in your exteriors, you can take it slowly by using accent pieces like area rugs, throw pillows, vases, lamps or hanging lights, coffee tables, and chairs.

 A rhapsody in blue.
-This gorgeous two-story Traditional style home with contemporary touches stops you in your tracks with a pair pair of gables – one a Dutch gables – and attractive blue garage doors and window shutters set against the white exterior walls and exposed wood beams.
+This gorgeous two-story Traditional style home with contemporary touches stops you in your tracks with a pair of gables – one a Dutch gable – and attractive blue garage doors and window shutters set against the white exterior walls and exposed wood beams.
 The 2,300-square-foot home has four bedrooms and three baths (Plan #104-1018).

 2. Bring Warmth with Earth Tones

 While classic blue may be the color of the year, earth hues never go out of style.
 Designers pinpoint olive green, yellow, ochre and saffron to figure in furniture and other accessories in 2020.
 These colors in their varying shades bring warmth and comfort to the home’s interior.